-2. To be able to teach in Canada you have be certified by the provincial or territorial government where you intend to teach.
+2. To be able to teach in Canada you have to be certified by the provincial or territorial government where you intend to teach.

 3. It’s important to understand provincial and local labour market conditions so that you know where teaching jobs are in demand in Canada.

 4. To learn more about certification, it’s best to contact the province directly.
-You can find links directly to certification information below.
+You can find links directly to the certification information below.